-Even though it is theoretically possible to write a Combiner that meets the original requirement but not the new one, in practice, all of the Combiner functions we found until today obeyed the new requirement.
+Even though it is theoretically possible to write a Combiner that meets the original requirement but not the new one, in practice, all of the Combiner functions we have analyzed obey the new requirement.

-Stability of the Contraction Phase.
+Stability of the Contraction phase.
 An important design question is how to partition the input to the Contraction phase into chunks that are processed by different Combiners.
-In this case, the same issue that arose at the Map phase needs to be handled: if a part of the input to the Contraction phase is removed or a new part is added, then partitioning the input by offset would undermine the stability of the depence graph, since that small change could cause a large recomputation.
-This problem is illustrated in Figure 4, which shows two consecutive runs of the same Reducer, where a new map task (#2) is added to the set of map tasks that produce values associated with the key being processed by this Reducer.
+In this case, the same issue that arose at the Map phase needs to be handled: if a part of the input to the Contraction phase is removed or a new part is added, then a fixed-size partitioning of the input would undermine the stability of the dependence graph, since a small change could cause a large re-computation.
+This problem is illustrated in Figure 4, which shows two consecutive runs of the same Reduce task, where a new map task (#2) is added to the set of map tasks that produce values associated with the key being processed by this Reduce task.
 In this case, a simple partitioning of the input, e.g., into groups with a fixed number of input files, would cause all groups of files to become different from one run to the next, due to the insertion of one new file near the beginning of the sequence.

 To solve this, we again rely on content-based chunking, and apply it to every level of the tree of combiners that forms the Contraction phase.
-The way we perform contentbased chunking in the Contraction phase differs slightly from the approach we took in Inc-HDFS, due to both efficiency and simplicity reasons.
-In particular, given that the Hadoop framework splits the input to the contraction phase into multiple files coming from different Mappers, we restrict chunk boundaries to be at file boundaries, i.e., chunking can only group entire files.
+The way we perform contentbased chunking in the Contraction phase differs slightly from the approach we took in Inc-HDFS, for both efficiency and simplicity reasons.
+In particular, given that the Hadoop framework splits the input to the contraction phase into multiple files coming from different Mappers, we require chunk boundaries to be at file boundaries, i.e., chunking can only group entire files.
 This way we leverage the existing partitioning of the input, which simplifies the implementation and avoids re-processing this input: we use the hash of each input file to determine if a marker is present, i.e., if that input file should be the last of a set of files that is given to a single Combiner.
-In particular, we test if that hash modulo a pre-determined integer M is equal to a constant k < M. This way the input file contents do not need to be scanned to partition this input.
+In particular, we test if the hash modulo a pre-determined integer M is equal to a constant k < M. This way the input file contents do not need to be scanned to partition the input.

 Figure 4 also illustrates how content-based chunking obviates the alignment problem.
-In this example, the contentbased marker that delimits the boundaries between groups of input files is present in outputs #5, 7, and 14, but not the remaining ones.
+In this example, the content-based marker that delimits the boundaries between groups of input files is present in outputs #5, 7, and 14, but not the remaining ones.
 Therefore, inserting a new map output will change the first group of inputs but none of the remaining ones.
 In this figure we can also see how this change propagates to the final output.
 In particular, this change will lead to executing a new Combiner (labelled 1-2-3-5), and the final Reducer.
 The results for all of the remaining Combiners are reused without needing to re-execute them.
 This technique is then repeated across all levels of the tree.